talron23/NodeJS_query_ElasticSearch/README.md

 ![image](https://github.com/talron23/NodeJS_query_ElasticSearch/assets/108025960/fbd16733-5ff2-47c6-bde4-0f4637638041|width=80)

-Save the visualization, and go on to the 'Dashbaoards' tab to create a Dashboard.
+Save the visualization, and go on to the 'Dashboards' tab to create a Dashboard.
 Click on "Add an existing" and choose the visualization we just created:

 ![image](https://github.com/talron23/NodeJS_query_ElasticSearch/assets/108025960/ceabe714-4ea6-4d2e-b5b5-a28013c7a9a8|width=80)